qlands/onadata/install.md

 ## Edit the configuration scripts
 ### Edit /opt/onadata/src/onadata/onadata/settings/default_settings.py
 Find the section below and edit NAME,USER,PASSWORD with the setting you used in the database setup.
-If you used a different host edit HOST
+If you used a different host edit HOST.

      DATABASES = {
     'default': {